-Over the course of the last year Lanarkshire CJA allocated Additional Monies of £190,000 to local partners from both the statutory and voluntary sectors to develop a number of innovative pilots, as follows:
+Over the course of the last year Lanarkshire CJA allocated Additional Monies of £190,000 to local partners to develop a number of innovative developments.
+The initiatives involved a wide variety of partners from both the statutory and voluntary sectors.

+The initiatives were as follows the:

-- Domestic Abuse Perpetrators Pilot
+- SLC Domestic Abuse Perpetrators Pilot

-- HMP Addiewell Domestic Abuse Pilot
+- NLC HMP Addiewell Domestic Abuse Pilot

-- Ex Offender Employability Project
+- NLC Ex Offender Employability Project

 - Inside Out Project

 - Financial Advice Service for Prisoners

 - Housing Advice and Support Service

-The pilots were subject to formal evaluation, the details of which are available on our website.
-Following the evaluation process it was clear that these pilots would have beneficial effects on practice and joint working for the future, therefore Lanarkshire CJA has highlighted these projects further in Section 3 of this report.
+The initiatives were subject to formal evaluation, the details of which are available on our website.
+Following the evaluation process it was clear that these initiatives would have beneficial effects on practice and joint working for the future, therefore Lanarkshire CJA has highlighted these projects further in Section 3 (sharing good practice) of this report.

 The Scottish Government announced an additional sum of money for the period 2010-11 to support women offenders, particularly those on release from prison.
-This equated to £100,000 for each CJA area.
+This equated to £100.000 for each CJA area.
 Lanarkshire worked in partnership to develop the following three initiatives:

-Circle - 'Meet at the Gate' which supports women who have children and are returning to the Lanarkshire area from HMP Corntonvale and HMP Greenock.
-During the course of this pilot, 24 women, their children and families have received support, 80% of the women offenders continue to engage with the service and none of the women under the age of 21 have returned to prison.

-- NLC 'Intensive Support Pilot' provides a Lanarkshire wide service which supports and targets women offenders who present the most significant risk, complex needs and vulnerability.
-This pilot has supported four women with intensive support packages to assist their rehabilitation back into the community.
-The support was provided often outwith normal office hours when the women were at their most vulnerable.
-The outcomes for the four service users have been successful, for example, one woman in particular has managed her longest period (eight months) since the age of sixteen to remain in the community. - SACRO 'Mentoring Pilot' encourages women to make and sustain contact with a mentor who assess their needs, focusing on reducing the risk factors which have contributed to their offending.
+- Circle Meet at the Gate which supports women who have children and are returning to the Lanarkshire area from HMP Corntonvale and HMP Greenock.
+During the course of this pilot, 24 women, their children and families have received support, 80% of the women offenders continue to engage with the service and none of the women under the age of 21 have returned to prison. - NLC Intensive Support Pilot provides a Lanarkshire wide service which supports and targets women offenders who present the most significant risk, complex needs and This pilot supported vulnerability. four women with intensive support packages to assist their rehabilitation back into the community. support was provided at times out with normal office hours when the their women were at most vulnerable.
+The outcomes for the service users has successful, for example, one woman particular has managed her longest period (eight months) since the age of sixteen to remain in the community. - SACRO Mentoring Pilot encourages women to make and sustain contact with a mentor who assess their needs, focusing on reducing the risk factors which have contributed to their offending.
 At the point of evaluation 28 referrals were received from a range of agencies.
-Service users were visited within one week of referral and currently 13 women are engaging with the service.
-Service user feedback on their experience of using the service has been very positive for example, one service user stated 'I am a lot more confident and have a more positive outlook in my life'.
+Service users were visited within one week of referral and currently 13 women are engaging with the Service user feedback on service. their experience of using the service has been very positive for example, one service user stated 'I am a lot more confident and have a more positive outlook in my life'.

 The timescale to develop the above pilots was very short and it was invaluable to engage and work in partnership across both statutory and voluntary sectors.
 This enabled Lanarkshire CJA to draw on the expertise of agencies who have worked with women offenders for many years.

-All three pilots have been subject to a successful evaluation process, details of which are available on our website and have continued due to funding being provided for a second year by the Scottish Government.
+All three pilots have been subject to a successful evaluation process and have continued due to funding being provided for a second year by the Scottish Government.